gor-g/highimage/README.md

 - The functions used to plot the images are using `matplotlib`, which is compatible with `.ipynb` notebooks.
 - It's easy to plot multiple images in a clean layout using `multimshow`.

+Take a loot at [READMY.ipynb](https://github.com/gor-g/highimage/blob/main/README.ipynb) for more visaul examples.

 ## Example of usage